SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 > "For the wages of sin is death, but the <span style="font-size:21px;color:#29a329;">free gift</span> of God is eternal life through Christ Jesus our Lord." ~Romans 6:23 NLT

 The evidence of your salvation by Grace (Eph 2:8-9) is proven by the way you live (Mt 3:8 NLT).
 Jesus taught that you will know His true followers by their fruit, that is by the way that they act (Matthew 7:16-21 NLT).

+I repeat, Christians are saved by Grace.
+The work of the Holy spirit in the lives of true believers will in fact bare fruit.
+If thats not happening, it's likely they didn't mean it, and were never really saved in the first place. **Works are the byproduct of salvation, not its cause, which is Grace.**

 <!-- “Look!
 I stand at the door and knock.
 If you hear my voice and open the door, I will come in, and we will share a meal together as friends." ~Revelation 3:20 NLT